Bimetallism: United States

-In 1792, Secretary of the Treasury Alexander Hamilton proposed fixing the silver to gold exchange rate at 15:1, as well as establishing the mint for the public services of free coinage and currency regulation "in order not to abridge the quantity of circulating medium".
+In 1792, Secretary of the Treasury Alexander Hamilton proposed fixing the silver-to-gold exchange rate at 15:1, as well as establishing the mint for the public services of free coinage and currency regulation "in order not to abridge the quantity of circulating medium".
 With its acceptance, Sec.11 of the Coinage Act of 1792 established: "That the proportional value of gold to silver in all coins which shall by law be current as money within the United States, shall be as fifteen to one, according to quantity in weight, of pure gold or pure silver;" the proportion had slipped by 1834 to sixteen to one.
 Silver took a further hit with the Coinage Act of 1853, when nearly all silver coin denominations were debased, effectively turning silver coinage into a fiduciary currency based on its face value rather than its weighted value.
 Bimetallism was effectively abandoned by the Coinage Act of 1873, but not formally outlawed as legal currency until the early 20th century.
 The merits of the system were the subject of debate in the late 19th century.
 If the market forces of supply and demand for either metal caused its bullion value to exceed its nominal currency value, it tends to disappear from circulation by hoarding or melting down.

 Political debate

 In the United States, bimetallism became a center of political conflict toward the end of the 19th century.
 During the Civil War, to finance the war the U.S. switched from bimetallism to a fiat money currency.
-After the war, in 1873, the government passed the Fourth Coinage Act and soon resumption of specie payments began (without the free and unlimited coinage of silver, thus putting the U.S. on a mono-metallic gold standard.)
+After the war, in 1873, the government passed the Fourth Coinage Act and soon resumption of specie payments began (without the free and unlimited coinage of silver, thus putting the U.S. on a monometallic gold standard.)
 Farmers, debtors, Westerners and others who felt they had benefited from wartime paper money formed the short-lived Greenback Party to press for cheap paper money backed by silver.
 The latter element—"free silver"—came increasingly to the fore as the answer to the same interest groups' concerns, and was taken up as a central plank by the Populist movement.
-Proponents of monetary silver, known as the silverites, referred back to the Fourth Coinage Act as "The Crime of '73", as it was judged to have inhibited inflation, and favored creditors over debtors.
+Proponents of monetary silver, known as the silverites, referred to the Fourth Coinage Act as "The Crime of '73", as it was judged to have inhibited inflation, and favored creditors over debtors.
 Some reformers, however, like Henry Demarest Lloyd, saw bimetallism as a red herring and feared that free silver was "the cowbird of the reform movement", likely to push the other eggs out of the nest.
 Nevertheless, the Panic of 1893, a severe nationwide depression, brought the money issue strongly to the fore again.
 The "silverites" argued that using silver would inflate the money supply and mean more cash for everyone, which they equated with prosperity.
 The gold advocates claimed that silver would permanently depress the economy, but that sound money produced by a gold standard would restore prosperity.

-1896 Republican poster warns against free silver.
+An 1896 Republican poster warns against free silver.